5 things to know about the new PDX before you fly

 PDX tip #1

-PDX’s airline check-in counters are moving onto four “islands.”
+PDX’s airline check-in counters are moving to four aisles.

 How to navigate this: From the entrance, follow the signs on the departures level to find your airline’s counter.
-If you’re flying Alaska, take a few minutes to get familiar with Alaska’s new automatic bag drop on island 1.
+If you’re flying Alaska, take a few minutes to get familiar with Alaska’s new automatic bag drop on the first aisle.

 new check-in stations and baggage dropAlaska Airlines’ new automatic bag drop